vives-project-xp/ProjectMaster/README.md

 These are the required software and hardware

 ### Software
- - tailscale
+ - Tailscale
- - home assistent
+ - home assistant
  - Google drive for backup

 > You can find extra information to buy the right components [here](./documentation/SOFTWARE.md).